 An accusation of breach of academic integrity can be career and life changing.
-For many students, especially those falsely accused, the most painful and damaging risk a is a permanent the stain on student’s reputation for honesty and good character.
+For many students, especially those falsely accused, the most painful and damaging risk is a permanent stain on the student’s reputation for honesty and good character.

 The potential consequences can range from dismissal and suspension to minor reprimands or failing grades in a course or exam.
 In many instances, the “collateral” or long-term consequences are more important.
 Students found responsible for academic integrity violations may lose eligibility for scholarships or financial aid.
 Most importantly, the academic dishonesty – even if it does not appear on a transcript – may have to be disclosed to other educational institutions, potential employers, or professional licensing organizations.

 Students are protected by the policies and procedures contained in a school’s code of conduct and disciplinary procedures.
 Many of these have a “Student’s Bill of Rights.”
 At public schools, students also have a constitutionally protected interest in due process.

 Plagiarism allegations are some of the most difficult to disprove.
 There are many types of plagiarism, including:

 - Direct Plagiarism — word-for-word use of all or a portion of someone else’s work without attribution.
 This type of deliberate plagiarism may be detected by sophisticated software that compares exemplars of the questioned work against samples of prior work of stipulated authorship.
 Direct plagiarism is the most serious type, often leading to disciplinary actions, including expulsion.